 - Number of area-periods in the genealogy.
 See above what an area-period is.
 This number is *not* updated automatically if the genealogy is modified.
 Because it can be a long calculation, it is calculated on demand when you decide using the context menu of these windows.
 See below for the context menu.

 - Number of events in the genealogy.
 This number is *not* updated automatically if the genealogy is modified.
 It is updated when the area-periods are recalculated as described above.

-- or Ready: if selected, the area-periods have been calculated and the comparison becomes possible.
+- or Compare: if selected, the area-periods have been calculated and the comparison becomes possible.
 To force a recalculation, use the context menu below.